AbsoluteStratos/HKCloudServers/README.md

 Taking Hollow Knight to cloud compute.

 > [!CAUTION]
-> Cloud compute cost real world money.
+> Cloud compute costs real world money.
 Many platforms offer free trials with plenty of credits for weekends of free fun.
 However, sloppy administration of compute resources can and will lead to real world charges.
 Thar be dragons.

 ## Supported CSPs

 - [Google Cloud Platform](gcp)

+> [!TIP]
+> If you do not want to use the CSPs listed or want to host these servers on your own stack check out the server containers below!

 ## Supported Servers